git-pull/website/code_explorer/django-vs-flask-2017.rst

         slug_field = 'username'
         slug_kw_arg = 'username'

-So, is this an example of django *forcing* you to conform?
-No. But, web developers repeatedly used this pattern, so the view makes it available.
-Short and sweet.

 **Make it trickier:** User's logged in profile

 If a user is logged in, */profile* should take them to their user page.